makinacorpus/argument-resolver/README.md

 For plugging in custom value resolver, there is two different tags:

- - use the `argument_resolver.default` tag for registering a value resolver to all argument resolvers,
+ - use the `custom.argument_resolver.default` tag for registering a value resolver to all argument resolvers,
- - use the `argument_resolver.NAME` tag, where `NAME` is one of the argument resolver identifiers for register a given value converter.
+ - use the `custom.argument_resolver.NAME` tag, where `NAME` is one of the argument resolver identifiers for register a given value converter.

 ## Define a new argument resolver